 The Triangle Ferment Fest is a unique food festival in the Triangle area of North Carolina (Raleigh, Cary, Durham, Chapel Hill, and Pittsboro) that both teaches and celebrates all things fermented.
 This one day festival consists of demos, presentations, and hands-on workshops.

-Many thanks to our wonderful sponsors who make the festival possible!
+Many thanks to our wonderful sponsors who made the 2019 festival possible!

-We’re pleased to announce the Triangle Ferment Fest’s Signature Sponsor: Harmony Farms!
+The 2019 Triangle Ferment Fest’s Signature Sponsor: Harmony Farms

 Natural Foods * Supplements * Organic Juice * Smoothie & Organic Coffee Bar